manueldinisjunior/Qr-Code-Component/README.md

 ### What I learned:

-To create a dark mode mode using variables and JS(my first time using JS.
+To create a dark mode mode using variables and JS(my first time using JS...

 ### Useful resources: